tadyatha om gate gate paragate parasamgate bodhi svaha

 The soul will undertake corrective action only when sufficient supporting stability is available from other, healthier graha who represent "credit" for compassionate treatment of others in parallel lives .
 The karmic workload may be extremely painful but it is never unbearable.

-The good news is that with sufficient consciousness, including a commitment to reject the Victim Mind, all karmas can be completed by assuming responsibility.
+The good news = with sufficient consciousness, including a commitment to reject the Victim Mind, all karmas can be completed by assuming responsibility.
 It must be responsibility without guilt, and without blaming.